 Previse’s mission to reshape global B2B commerce could unlock billions every year by cutting out the inefficiencies of payment terms.
 To reach its big aspirations, Previse partnered with Oracle for Starups to scale its InstantPay technology to more businesses around the world.
 So far, it has signed up eight multinational clients and is working with leading firms such as Oracle, NatWest and PwC.

 Previse gets suppliers paid instantly using machine learning technology, which analyses its clients’ ERP data to predict the few invoices which are unlikely to get paid.
 The rest can then be paid instantly by a funder, such as a bank.
 The buyer then pays the funder back on its normal payment terms.

 This affinity with ERP, and the value of the data embedded within it, was another reason to partner with the world’s leading ERP company.

 With access to the Oracle AP data Previse’s technology transforms paying an invoice into an instant data-driven action rather a process-dependent decision.

-As part of the Oracle Global Startup Ecosystem, Previse has showcased at Oracle events around the world, allowing the team to illustrate the benefits of the solution and appeal to new customers.
+As part of the Oracle for Startups program, Previse has showcased at Oracle events around the world, allowing the team to illustrate the benefits of the solution and appeal to new customers.

 “Oracle has unparalleled scale, experience and expertise when it comes to delivering technology to global enterprises.
 It is helping us to grow and scale as we rapidly expand our client base.
 We’ve been blown away by the caliber of experts aligned with us with the sole focus of helping us succeed.” -Margery McConnell, Previse